NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Only variable speed equipment will use CapacityDescription="maximum".
   .. [#] For variable speed equipment, minimum/maximum datapoints must both be provided or both be omitted.

-Note that when detailed cooling performance data is provided, some other inputs (like HSPF) are ignored.
+Note that when detailed heating performance data are provided, some other inputs (like HSPF) are ignored.

 .. _geothermal_loops: